Lazy Game Reviews: Content

 For many years, one of the most popular and prominent series on LGR was reviews of games and downloadable content (DLC) from The Sims franchise, beginning with a "Quick Review" of The Sims 3 in 2009.
-In total, the LGR channel features over a hundred videos on the franchise, mostly involving reviews, but also "LGR Plays" let's-play videos.
-In 2021, reviews of new DLC for The Sims 4 was halted on the channel, however in August 2022, a review of new DLC for The Sims 4 was released.
+In total, the LGR channel features over a hundred videos on the franchise, mostly involving reviews, but also "LGR Plays" let's play videos.
+In 2021, reviews for The Sims 4 DLC were no longer planned, except for major expansions.